My photo taken at the Luna Theater in Lowell, Massachusetts.

 The five movies, with titles and links to their trailer or information, are:

 Since I saw two being filmed, partially and was able to locate scenes from all of them, I decided to take photos of the locations.
 Perhaps some Lowell residents might be interested.
 For those interested, these two are based on true stories; The Fighter and Professor Marston and Wonder Woman.

 Clip from the very first visual in the movie.

 Hasting Street, Cupples Square (below photo, credit to

 Opening scenes were taken here.

 The above photo was taken in 2018 (with the island on the left side and Pine St. is one way) and the below photo taken about 2013.

 The Olympia Restaurant (Market Street), where Amy Adams had dinner.

 THE INVENTION OF LYING

 This location on Central Street is where a lot of filming was done.
-It was here, where I saw and got to say hello to Ricky Gervais.
+It was here, where I saw and got to say hello to Director and actor Ricky Gervais.
 I was in my car, on the left.
 Very warm spring day, windows down.
-Photo location below is when I turned around.
+The photo location below is when I turned around.
 Both scenes were in the movie.